Resampling time-series data with DATE_BIN

 This leads to the following query, which:

-, ordered by timestamp descending.
-This means, that the latest row will be assigned the value1
+2. Assigns every row within a time bucket a ROW_NUMBER, ordered by timestamp descending.
+This means, that the latest row will be assigned the value 1.

-. - The query is wrapped in a subquery so that the
+3. The query is wrapped in a subquery so that the row_number column can be referenced and filtered in the WHERE clause

 SELECT ts_bin,